misheckmalangano/SPSS_Projects/README.md

 -Enhances predictive models.

 # 4. Reliability Analysis
 Reliability analysis is a tool that is used to assess and measure the consistency of a text, scale, or measurement instrument.
 It is the consistency and stability of the tool.
 The primary measure of reliability uses Cronbach's Alpha.
-In SPSS
+In SPSS,

 -It ensures it portrays good reliability >=0.7
 -The matrix also shows how each item correlates with each other.
 -It ensures consistency in measurement.